WebexCC-SA/LAB-2352/docs/Labguide/Lab5.md

 #### Step 2: Simulation of Burnout Event

-- The instructor will trigger the AI model to simulate a burnout event for the agent in question.
+- Let an instructor know that you are ready to complete this lab
 - This simulation will demonstrate what the agent experiences when the AI model detects a threshold that initiates a wellness intervention.

 #### Step 3: Observe the Reset